1. Our mission:

-We will offer to communicate with customers mail service, email or TTY if telephone communication is not suitable to their communication needs or is not available.
+We will offer to communicate with customers via mail service, email, or TTY if telephone communication is not adequate to meet their communication needs, or is not available.

 We are committed to serving people with disabilities who use assistive devices to obtain, use or

 benefit from our goods and services.
-We will ensure that our staff are trained and familiar with
+Our staff are trained and familiar with

 various assistive devices that may be used by customers with disabilities while accessing our goods

-We will also ensure that staff know how to use the following assistive devices available on our
+We also ensure that staff know how to use the following assistive devices available on our

 premises for customers: automatic door openers, temporary ramp for alternative entrance.